We are working on proposals that will give local authorities powers to introduce a visitor levy.

 - In March 2023, the Minister for Finance and Local Government, Rebecca Evans MS announced the intention to move forward with plans to develop visitor levy legislation.

-- Draft legislation will be introduced to the Senedd for scrutiny in autumn 2024.
+- Draft legislation was introduced to the Senedd for scrutiny in November 2024.

 A visitor levy would follow the Welsh Government’s tax principles: